a maximum of 50 people staying at the same time in the exhibition space

 Miracle of Light.
-Medieval Stained Glass in Poland14.02-26.07.2020
+Medieval Stained Glass in Poland

 Save a tree.
 Do not print this unless it is really necessary

 Stained glass only comes to life when light goes through it.
 Let's cast a little illumination on this phenomenon: What skills did glaziers have?
 What was their place in the art panorama of the time?
 How to “read” stained glass?
-These are the questions that the exhibition's creators raise in the first section, presenting medieval stained glass windows from areas in present-day Poland, shown against the background of other fields of art that together once created the splendor of sacred interiors.
-Further on is the neglect of stained glass windows, their removal from hallowed interiors, and from the consciousness of people in the modern age.
-Finally, various aspects of the rediscovery of stained glass in the 19th century are presented: the first manifestations of fascination, conservation campaigns, projects for new windows for medieval churches, and collecting.
-The centerpieces of this account are the medieval stained-glass windows placed high behind Veit Stoss' altar in St. Mary's Church in Krakow.
+These are the questions that the exhibition's creators raise in the first section, presenting medieval stained-glass panels from areas in present-day Poland, shown against the background of other branches of art that together once created the splendor of sacred interiors.
+Further on is the neglect of stained glass, their removal from hallowed interiors, and from the consciousness of people in Early Modern period.
+Finally, various aspects of the rediscovery of stained glass in the 19th century are presented: the first manifestations of fascination, conservation campaigns, projects for new glazings for medieval churches, and collecting.
+The centerpieces of this account are the medieval stained-glass panels placed high behind Veit Stoss' altarpiece in St. Mary's Church in Krakow.
 Their luminous glazing–testifies to their difficult history, as well as to their current state of preservation.
 Both aspects constitute a particularly strong chord in the exhibition.
 The "Miracle of Light" is a unique undertaking, thanks to which you can marvel at stained glass from Polish museum and private collections, as well as from churches and monasteries.
 The exhibit also features works of panel painting, embroidery, goldsmithing, documents, drawings, and glazing designs.
 Many of these items have never been presented to the public.
 In recent years, some of them have undergone research and careful conservation at the Faculty of Conservation and Restoration of Works of Art at the Academy of Fine Arts in Krakow - such as stained glass windows (created around 1200 AD) from the former Zamoyski collection in Adampol.

 Curator: Dobrosława Horzela, Ph.D., head of the project "Corpus of medieval stained glass in Poland" implemented as part of the program of the Minister of Science and Higher Education under the name "National Program for the Development of Humanities"